A Guide To Workers' Compensation

 - Willful failure or refusal to use safety devices or perform a duty required by law.

 Documentation of Accidents

-that the employee is unable to work due to the work related injury, The Office of
+In the event that the employee is unable to work due to the work related injury, The

 The employee is responsible for providing information from the treating physician to his/her supervisor regarding his/her ability to return to work.
 Should the employee elect to receive sick and annual pay rather than temporary total disability benefits, the employee should sign a statement that this is a voluntary election on their part and realize that they will not be eligible to receive temporary total disability benefits during this period.
 CorVel will provide benefits to the employee until he/she is released from the doctor's care.